jsears4585/jekyll-now/_posts/2017-7-6-MongoDB-Basics-for-Relational-Database-Users.md

 In the image above, you'll notice that (in this case) joins are not necessary because all of the relevant information is nested inside one document.

+It's also important to recognize that MongoDB databases make schema migrations easy since there are no migration to write or rollback.
+In MongoDB, adjustments to the structure of the database are transparent and immediate.
+A field can be added to a document when necessary, and if that field is requested later on a document that doesn't contain that it, the query will simply return null.